ligato/docs/docs/tutorials/06_plugin-lookup.md

 }
 ```

-The agent will end up with an error because according to the resolution key above, plugin lookup puts `HelloWorld` first which is not correct.
+The agent will end up with an error because, according to the resolution key above, plugin lookup puts the HelloWorld plugin first, which is not correct.
 The rule with cross dependencies is that the plugin which should be started first is placed below all dependency plugins.

 [code-link]: https://github.com/ligato/cn-infra/tree/master/examples/tutorials/06_plugin_lookup